magicznyleszek/portfolio-v9/projects/die-roboter/index.md

 layout: "project"
 ---

 Robots are fascinating creatures.
 I had a phase when I drew lots of them, and then they just died out.
-In the golden phase of this phase I even wrote a short drama _"Balety, cycuchy, roboty -- część 3"_, which is entirely in a pseudo-szlachta-like fake polish language.
-I plan (since 2010, mind you) to publish it on the internets as soon as I finish doing illustrations -- hit me up if you're interested in making it happen faster :-*
+In the golden phase of this phase I even wrote [a short drama "Balety, Cycuchy, Roboty -- część 3"](http://bcr3.magicznyleszek.xyz), which is written entirely in a made up pseudo-szlachta-like fake polish language.

 They all started as a curious and happy beings.
 There was some weird things occurring, but nothing really alarming.
 As you can probably see, I bought a lot of fineliner pens at this time.